 Cereals containing gluten will be declared in the ingredients list using the specific name of the cereal, i.e. wheat (such as spelt or Khorasan), rye, barley or oats.
 Where ‘spelt’, ‘Khorasan’ and ‘Kamut’ have been used; the inclusion of a specific reference to wheat would be required; for example ‘spelt (wheat)’ or ‘Khorasan wheat’ and ‘Kamut (wheat)’.

 The voluntary inclusion of gluten within the ingredients list following the mandatory declaration of a specific cereal (containing gluten) is possible.
 However, the regulation requires that it is the cereal that should be emphasised, rather than the gluten; for example ‘barley(gluten)’.
-When using a signpost to allergen in formation indicating the presence of cereals containing gluten is also permitted as outlined in the BRC/FDF guidance document.

 Where foods have been voluntarily labelled as ‘gluten-free’ they must meet the requirements set in Commission Implementing Regulation (EU) No. 828/2014.
 This legislation sets out the conditions under which foods may be labelled as “gluten-free” (no more than 20 mg/Kg in the food as sold to the final consumer) or “very-low gluten” (no more than 100 mg/Kg gluten in the food as sold to the final consumer).
 When a product containing one of the cereals mentioned in Annex II (e.g. oats) and meets the relevant requirements of Commission Implementing Regulation (EU) No 828/2014, then the statement ‘gluten-free’ or ‘very low gluten’ can be used on the product.
 However, the cereal mentioned in Annex II must still be indicated and emphasised in the list of ingredients.
 These rules surrounding use of the terms “gluten-free” and “very-low gluten” apply to all foods including non-prepacked foods such as those served in restaurants.